in

 The day-to-day in a military school focuses on developing leadership skills and teamwork.
 Students are taught to follow the initial step in the leadership experience, which progresses to roles that place students in positions of responsibility.

-In a military school, students not only study collaboration but also put it into practice on a daily basis.
+In a military school, students not only study collaboration but also put it into practice daily.
 Because they live together, they must cooperate as a team to achieve unit goals.

 4. They Produce Distinguished Graduates